German occupation of the Channel Islands: Resistance

 One of the first resistance cells created was the Jersey Communist Party, created by a teenage activist called Norman Le Brocq and two other young activists belonging to the Communist Party of Great Britain (CPGB).
 Using this cell, Norman Le Brocq helped create an umbrella organisation known as the Jersey Democratic Movement (JDM), to unite both communist and non-communist resistance across the island.

 The size of the population actively resisting German occupation in continental European countries was between 0.6% and 3%, and the percentage of the islands' populations participating in active resistance was comparable.
 From a wartime population of 66,000 in the Channel Islands a total of around 4000 islanders were sentenced for breaking laws (around 2600 in Jersey and 1400 in Guernsey), although many of these were for ordinary criminal acts rather than resistance.
 570 prisoners were sent to continental prisons and camps, and at least 22 Jerseymen and 9 Guernseymen did not return.

 Willmott estimated that over 200 people in Jersey provided material and moral support to escaped forced workers, including over 100 who were involved in the network of safe houses sheltering escapees.

 No islanders joined active German military units though a small number of UK men who had been stranded on the islands at the start of the occupation joined up from prison.
 Eddie Chapman, an Englishman, was in prison for burglary in Jersey when the invasion occurred, and offered to work for the Germans as a spy under the code name Fritz, and later became a British double agent under the code name ZigZag.

 Resistance involved passive resistance, acts of minor sabotage, sheltering and aiding escaped slave workers, and publishing underground newspapers containing news from BBC radio.
 There was no armed resistance movement in the Channel Islands.
 Much of the population of military age had already joined the British or French armed forces.
-Because of the small size of the islands, most resistance involved individuals risking their lives to save someone else.
+Due to the small size of the islands, most resistance involved individuals risking their lives to save someone else.
 The British government did not encourage resistance in the Channel Islands.
 Islanders joined in Churchill's V sign campaign by daubing the letter "V" (for Victory) over German signs.

 The Germans initially followed a policy of presenting a non-threatening presence to the resident population for its propaganda value ahead of an eventual invasion and occupation of the United Kingdom.
 Many islanders were willing to go along with the necessities of occupation as long as they felt the Germans were behaving in a correct and legal way.
 Two events particularly jolted many islanders out of this passive attitude: the confiscation of radios, and the deportation of large sections of the population.